arinamok/Marketing-ROI-Optimization/README.md

 | **Total Profit** | **$2,655.28** | **$59,437.75** |
 | Avg ROI | 4.08 | 1.39 |

-**Key Insight:** The Ad group generates more absolute revenue but has a lower average ROI (1.39 vs 4.08).
-Ads drive volume but are less efficient per dollar spent — which is why exposure optimization matters.
+**Result Summary:** The Ad group generates more absolute revenue but has a lower average ROI (1.39 vs 4.08).
+Ads drive volume but are less efficient per dollar spent, which is why exposure optimization matters.

 ---